 It was a great combination of reflection and fun; we’ve even used some of the principles back in the office.”

 This course is for you if:

-- you're a busy person who needs manageable tips for eating in a more pleasurable and calm way
+- you're a busy person who needs manageable tips for eating (and living!) in a more pleasurable and calm way

 - you inhale your food without taking a breath and would like to start breaking a cycle of mindless eating

 - you think creating delicious meals means buying faddy and expensive ingredients (it doesn’t need to!)

 - you want to get more confident with how you can use interesting flavours to spice up your dishes and get you out of cooking humdrum

 - you'd like to explore foods and flavours that you truly enjoy and make you feel good